dforsber/mvcc-lock-tester/README.md

 ## Running the code

-You can check the outputs from the reader and writer by starting them at different terminals.
+You can check the outputs from the reader and writer by starting them at different terminals, but on the same directory so that they use the same database files.

 > The settings are configured for high contention, i.e. there are continuous multiple readers reading and a single writer continuously writing.
 The maximum WAL version is small to get "forced version upgrades".

 First compile the code, bootstrap the db files, and start the writer.
-You can see the writer doing snapshots for every write as it gets the exclusive lock when there are not readers.
+You can see the writer doing snapshots for every write as it gets the exclusive lock when there are no readers.

 ```shell
 docker-compose run tester /bin/bash